These Personality Tests Found Things Out That Only My Mom Knows

 “I can think back to you being a fourth-grader with a walking stick.
 What fourth-grader has a walking stick?” my mother mused on the phone this week.
 She was reviewing the results of a career assessment I’d taken courtesy of Traitify, a platform that draws on psychological research to deliver personality profiles in just 90 seconds.
 (For the record, it was a lacquered hiking cane painted with various leaves–aspen, maple, birch–that a budding Ralph Waldo Emerson might encounter on a forest amble.)
 My “personality blend,” according to Traitify, is “Planner/Naturalist,” which my mom thought sounded mostly right.

 Personality assessments have long been used in executive coaching and career placement, but these instruments are being updated for the modern workforce.
-Some new platforms use artificial intelligence to draw inferences about job candidates that can help hiring managers sidestep their own biases in deciding who’s a good fit for a role.
+Some new platforms, for instance, use artificial intelligence to draw inferences about job candidates that can help hiring managers sidestep their own biases in deciding who’s a good fit for a role.

 For Traitify, one main goal is speed, and with it, scale; it reasons that more employees will take a fun, quick, image-based assessment than sit through a boring 40-minute multiple-choice test.
-The more employees take the assessment, the more employers are armed with company-wide data that can be used to optimize their workforces and aid in hiring.
+The more employees take the assessment, the more employers can gain company-wide data to optimize their workforces and aid in hiring.

 While some psychologists question how dramatically personality impacts job performance, it’s easy to foresee companies gravitating to these tools to help speed up the hiring process and improve falling retention rates–but only if they’re accurate.
 So I took two such assessments to see what they could tell about my relative strengths and my career path.
 Then I asked my mom (the person who has known me the longest and arguably the best) to weigh in on whether the results resemble the 29-year-old journalist-who-sometimes-likes-hiking that she raised.